mirzafahad/redis-from-scratch/README.md

 # redis-from-scratch
-An attempt create redis like data structure from scratch.
+An attempt to create redis like data server from scratch.